Kiwi brands rated among lowest in ethical footwear - survey

 The worst scores - 0% - were given to Ngahuia Group, trading as Hannahs and Number One Shoes.
 The report said the company is new to the Ethical Fashion Guide, with neither showing evidence of a climate commitment or remediating exploitation.

-Mi Piaci, Merchant 1948 and Deuce brands scored 13% and only increased their score from zero because of the progress made in using sustainable fibres and trace raw materials.
+Overland Footwear's Merchant 1948, Deuce and Mi Piaci brands scored 13% and only increased their score from zero because of the progress made in using sustainable fibres and trace raw materials.

 Allbirds scored highest at 27% after making excellent progress on its climate commitment and good progress using sustainable fibres, the research noted.
 However, there was no evidence of remediating exploitation, listening to workers or paying the living wage.